L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 Specifically, Calitro had two stops of runs for little or no gain during an early team rushing drill.

-Then, during the two-minute drill mentioned above, he stuffed Bo Scarbrough on a third-and-short play (it was either one or two yards it appeared) to stop a drive.
+Then, during the two-minute drill mentioned above, he stuffed Bo Scarbrough on a third-and-short play to stop a drive.

-A year ago, one of the big early story lines was the field goal kicking battle between Sebastian Janikowski and Jason Myers, which ended up going to Janikowski, a more proven veteran to whom the team had also given a $600,000 bonus.
+A year ago, the kicking battle between Sebastian Janikowski and Jason Myers was one of the big early story lines.
+The job ended up going to Janikowski, a more proven veteran to whom the team had also given a $600,000 bonus.

 He hardly seems to be resting on his laurels, though,

-Special teams coach Brian Schneider raved Tuesday about the consistency Myers has shown so far, saying he is 22-23 on field goals through five days of camp.
+Special teams coach Brian Schneider raved Tuesday about the consistency Myers has shown so far, saying he is 22-of-23 on field goals through five days of camp.

 “He’s been fabulous,” Schneider said.
 “He’s been really consistent and just getting those three guys together, like I said earlier, the consistency of them working together (Myers, holder Michael Dickson and snapper Tyler Ott) and getting a good feel for each other has been really good and clean.
 It’s been good.”